 - Distinct physical signs of intoxication (such as slurred speech or dilated pupils).

-The officer won’t necessarily share these facts with the driver at the time of the arrest.
-But they should be contained in the police report.
+The officer will not necessarily share these facts with you at the time of the arrest.
+Though they should be in the police report.

 More importantly, the officer must be able to convince the court that the “probable cause” standard was satisfied.

-4. What is the recourse for someone arrested without probable cause?
+4. What if I am arrested without probable cause?

 The most common remedy for an unlawful DUI stop, investigation, or arrest is a PC 1538.5 motion to suppress evidence.9

-The officer nevertheless asks George for a DUI marijuana swab (which is being tested in some California counties).
-When it comes up positive, he arrests George and requires a DUI blood test to test for drugs.
+The officer asks George for a marijuana swab (which is being tested in some California counties).
+When it comes up positive, he arrests George and requires a blood test to test for drugs.
 The blood test comes up positive for marijuana.

-George’s DUI defense lawyer will probably file a motion to suppress the blood test results.
-The lawyer will argue that because George obeyed all the traffic laws and showed no signs of intoxication, there was no probable cause for the officer to arrest him.
+George’s defense lawyer will probably file a motion to suppress the blood test results.
+The lawyer will argue that because George obeyed all the traffic laws and showed no signs of intoxication, there was insufficient cause for the officer to arrest him.

 Legal references: